hakanonal/minibar/README.md

     - I have checked if there is already lib that can accomplish task bump into [this](https://stackoverflow.com/questions/43076609/how-to-calculate-precision-and-recall-in-keras) and [this](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html?highlight=classification_report)
         - So in theory if I add all the ground truth counts and prediction counts I can use the sklearn classification_report tool.
 Let's try
             - side note: it turns out the if you itarrate trough a keras image data generartor it will loop forever.
 However you can get the size via len()
-            - Total catastrphuy: classification_report this report ouotputs 0 for all classes.
+            - Total catastrophy: classification_report this report outputs 0 for all classes.
-            - Well it turns out that it is report for only images that includes only one object.
+            - Well it turns out that it is a report for only images that includes only one object.
-            - So geetting the total numbers is totally nonsense I amdeleting it.
+            - So geetting the total numbers is totally nonsense I am deleting it.
     - Well I can make a cofusion matrix for a single sample but how can evaluate the entire test set in terms of each product prredicted.
         - I will think about [this](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html) article